Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 And it's not just that stuff.

-I mean, you have all kinds of reprobate behavior in every movie you look at these days, and yet well, the difference, Rush, excuse me, the difference that I see, and I've heard that argument, but I never saw Denzel going out and saying after a violent movie, that's how I roll.
+Well, the difference, Rush, excuse me, the difference that I see, and I've heard that argument, but I never saw Denzel going out and saying after a violent movie, that's how I roll.

-We have this thing, and it's it perpetuates the poison that's in the minds of our young people, and they're just like the poisoned minds of you know, foregone generations who thought, you know, they walk up to somebody and say, Hey boy, pay you black Negro.
+And they're just like the poisoned minds of foregone generations who thought they walked up to somebody and say, hey, boy, hey, you black Negro.

 And now it's the opposite.

-Black kids can get away with walking up to people, and I witnessed it as a kid.
+Black kids can get away with walking up to people.

 I'm black and white.

-I witnessed people walking up on the basketball court to white people saying, What a white boy.
+I witnessed people walking up on the basketball court to white people saying, what a white boy.

-Or you hear in the movies today, you know, people talking about what kind of white stuff is this.
+Or you hear in the movies today, you know, people talking about what kind of white stuff is this?

 It's a double standard.

-It's the same evil, bitter racist hate that's infecting our youth today, and in if we don't confront it culturally from within and from without, it's no worse, or sorry, it's no better than racism coming from white lips or white people.
+And if we don't confront it culturally from within and from without, it's no worse, sorry, it's no better than racism coming from white lips or white people.

-You know, you're getting your rush.
+You know, you're poison rush.

 Profoundly correct about this.

-But I let me ask you about it from the standpoint or the context of what I believe is a genuinely divided country.
+But let me ask you about it from the standpoint or the context of what I believe is a genuinely divided country.

 I think there are two countries now.

-Uh they will not deny that they have that attitude about the cops, but they will tell you that they didn't start it.
+They will not deny that they have that attitude about the cops, but they will tell you that they didn't start it.

-Uh the cops' behavior of them is what started everything, particularly the cops' behavior toward innocent neighborhood blacks, and that that music is simply the result of the culture, and the music is the art that expresses how they have been forced to live and what their life experiences are.
+The cops' behavior of them is what started everything, particularly the cops' behavior toward innocent neighborhood blacks, and that that music is simply the result of the culture.

-And so when you talk about solutions, you eventually get to okay, well, where does the ultimate blame lie?
+And so when you talk about solutions, you eventually get to, okay, well, where does the ultimate blame lie?

-Because whoever is is really responsible has to acknowledge it and either apologize, pledge not to do it anymore, and with neither side admitting that they had anything to do with starting it, how does it get solved?
+And with neither side admitting that they had anything to do with starting it, how does it get solved?

 Well, I think it gets solved the same way the slavery got solved, the same way racism from white people got solved.